FlowFuse/flowfuse/docs/contribute/README.md

 ### Install `flowforge/flowforge` dependencies

-Once the core project is cloned, you will need to install its depenedancies.
+Once the core project is cloned, you will need to install its dependencies.
 There are 2 options here...
 * [OPTION 1](#option-1-npm) - Install `flowforge/flowforge` dependencies from NPM
 * [OPTION 2](#option-2-source-code) - Install `flowforge/flowforge` dependencies from GitHub